top of page

 Risk 1 - Risk of engulfment

-Engulfment in grain silos can occur when workers walk on unstable surfaces of stored grains that can suddenly collapse or when grains accumulated inside are released.
-This can happen, among other times, during the emptying of a silo, in the presence of bridging or collapsing grain walls.
+Engulfment in grain bins can occur when workers walk on unstable surfaces of stored grains that can suddenly collapse or when grains accumulated inside are released.
+This can happen, among other times, during the emptying of a bin, in the presence of bridging or collapsing grain walls.
 In these situations, a quicksand effect can occur, leading to the engulfment of a person if appropriate measures are not in place.
 In a matter of seconds, a person can be buried under grains and even suffer from asphyxiation.

 Did you know that suffocation is one of the leading causes of death in grain storage facilities?

 Moisture in the air also accentuates the danger of engulfment.
 This is because humidity promotes the creation of compact structures and grain clumping.
 It is therefore crucial to never walk directly on the grains.
-Using harness systems and lifelines when entering the silo is a measure that should never be overlooked.
+Using harness systems and lifelines when entering the bin is a measure that should never be overlooked.

 The main risk of death, burial can occur in three ways:

-• when emptying a grain silo;
+• when emptying a grain bin;

 • after emptying, when a grain bridge is formed;